PatrickKiely/GolfbuddyWebApp/README.txt

 immediate vicinity, the current deployed version shows all major golf clubs in the south east as well as the official Irish top 10 as per the golfing digest website.

+You do not see the navBar to navigate to other tabs in the app unless you log in with facebook, once logged in you have access to the tabs.

-On inital load an element loats down to ask you to add to home screen, I have created app icons for both Android and iOS using : http://www.gieson.com/Library/projects/utilities/icon_slayer/#.U3ioBfldWSo this was a very usful site for resizing and applying shadow etc for professional looking icons.
+On inital load an element floats down to ask you to add to home screen, I have created app icons for both Android and iOS using : http://www.gieson.com/Library/projects/utilities/icon_slayer/#.U3ioBfldWSo this was a very useful site for resizing and applying shadow etc for professional looking icons.

 On tab 2 As well as directing you to a golf club it also allows you to record the fact you play there,